 Added sugars represent only a small proportion of the extra calories being consumed since 1970.
 The increase in added sugars is much less than “added fats and oils” and “flours and cereals” category and just about the same as the increase in “meat, eggs and nuts”.

 So, while I don’t think you should be loading up on nutrient-poor added sugars, I don’t think the case against sugar as the primary driver of obesity is as strong as some people claim it to be.

-Belief #8: Red meat and eggs are bad for you
+Nutrition Myth #9: Red meat and eggs are bad for you

 Due to fear of saturated fat or the belief that red meat causes cancer, people have been encouraged to eat white meat instead.

 The ‘red meat, eggs & nuts’ food category represents about 20% of energy intake, which is down from 25% in 1970.
 The overall increase in energy intake, meat, nuts and eggs have increased by between 25 and 50 calories per day.

 In line with the recommendation to prioritise white meat, poultry has increased about as much as red meat has decreased.
 Nuts have increased a little while seafood is stagnant and eggs have decreased.

 Given that red meat has been in decline during the growing obesity epidemic, it’s hard to support the claim that red meat or eggs are having any significant impact on the obesity.

 The chart below shows protein intake increased with America’s rising affluence after the Great Depression in 1930.
 The 1977 Dietary Goals for Americans encouraged a reduction in fat intake (particularly saturated fat).
 Since 1977, there has been a degree of ‘protein dilution’ which aligns with an uptick in obesity rates.